How to Open a Corporate Bank Account in Indonesia

 Here’s a list of the top 3 local banks in Indonesia:

-For those who are considering or prefers international banks, here are some of them who have branches in Indonesia:
+For those who are considering or prefer international banks, here are some of them that have branches in Indonesia:

 Indonesia Company Secretary Angela